MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/setup-overview-for-enterprises.md

 To access a series of setup guides, sign in to your Office 365 subscription, and then go to [Setting up Office 365](https://aka.ms/o365fasttrack).

+>[!Note]
-You can also get help from a [Microsoft partner](https://www.microsoft.com/solution-providers/home).
+>You can also get help from a [Microsoft partner](https://www.microsoft.com/solution-providers/home).
+>

 ## Self-deployment of Office 365 Enterprise

 Deploying Office 365 Enterprise on your own requires planning.
-Before you begin, make sure you've done the planning needed to glide through the configuration and adoption.
+Before you begin, make sure you've done the research and made the design decisions needed to glide through configuration and adoption.
 Start your planning [here](subscriptions-licenses-accounts-and-tenants-for-microsoft-cloud-offerings.md).

 If you want to deploy Office 365 on your own, here are the recommended steps.